 “They look at it from the viewpoint of the child having a right to have his or her own relationship with the mom and the dad,” Gonser says.
 “Assuming all things are equal, the child should have a right to have whatever relationship they can have with each parent.
 It’s really not about the parents.
 [The court’s] viewpoint is, ‘Should I impede a parent’s right that will impact the child’s chance to have parenting time and a relationship with the parent?’”

 Parents Who Don’t Have Sole Custody Still Have Certain Rights

 Because the courts are obligated to assign custody based on the child’s best interest, a custody battle can result in sole or joint legal custody and primary or shared residence, depending on your case’s unique circumstances.

 If you were hoping to have exclusive control and contact with your child but didn’t get it in court, you still have rights.
 In a joint legal child custody order, both parents still have a say in decisions about their child.
 If your child is to live primarily with the other parent, the court will still establish visitation rights.

 Even non-custodial parents who are denied any legal custody or visitation still have certain rights related to their child.

 An Attorney Can Help You Understand Your Rights

-If you’re dealing with a child custody case or if your child’s other parent is threatening to file for custody, an experienced family law attorney can help you understand Delaware’s custody laws and help you navigate the court system.
+If you’re dealing with a child custody case or if your child’s other parent is threatening to file for custody, seek legal advice from an experienced family law attorney who can help you understand Delaware’s custody laws and help you navigate the court system.